 If you are seeking food for yourself or your family or if you know someone who is dealing with hunger, we are ready to lend a helping hand.
 Please refer to the GET SUPPORT page or simply give us a call.

-Last year, 672 individuals looked to the Food Bank for help on a repeat basis, 40 per cent of them children.
+Last year, 723 individuals looked to the Food Bank for help on a repeat basis, a third of them children.
 The reasons may be temporary or ongoing: low wages; unemployment; or government assistance programs and pensions that fall short of expenses.

-Beyond providing food, the Food Bank is committed to making connections to other agencies and programs, providing advice in times of crisis, fostering self-esteem through participation, sharing its commercial kitchen and supporting the struggle for social justice.
+Beyond providing food, the Food Bank is committed to making connections to other agencies and programs, providing advice in times of crisis, fostering self-esteem through participation and supporting the struggle for social justice.

-The Centre Wellington Food Bank is a member of The Ontario Association of Food Banks and Food Banks Canada.
+The Centre Wellington Food Bank is a member of Food Banks Canada and Feed Ontario (previously known as the Ontario Association of Food Banks).